Earplugs for Snoring

 What if we told you that there was, in fact, an answer to earplugs not being enough to block sound, especially snoring?
 We have a simple device that has helped many people, for many years, achieve a good night sleep naturally!

-An earplug with an NRR of 30 – 33db will reduce the level of sound but sometimes this may still not be enough to reach a good night sleep.
+An earplug with an NRR of 30 – 33db will reduce sound the l, but sometimes this may still not be enough to reach a good night sleep.

 We have helped hundreds of people over the years successfully get to sleep with White Noise!